ROCm/rocWMMA/docs/api-reference/api-reference-guide.rst

 +------------------------------+------------+-----------+---------------+----------------------------+--------------------+

 .. note::
+    BlockM/N values are minimum recommended values.
+Below these values padding is used which may impact performance.
+Above this value powers of 2 are acceptable.

-    \* BlockK range specifies the minimum valid value.
-Other values in the range are powers of 2 greater than the minimum.
+    \* BlockK range specifies the minimum recommended value.
+Below this value padding is used which may impact performance.
+Above this value powers of 2 are acceptable.
 In practice, BlockK values are typically 32 or less.

     \*\* On CDNA architectures, matrix unit accumulation is performed in natively 32-bit precision and then converted to the target data type.